Damianjacob/MS4_breadit/breadit/README.md

 - 5. As a user I want to get feedback from the site on the actions I have performed so that I can see whether my action was carried out correctly or not.

 ### Edit and delete posts
+Registered users can also delete or edit their own posts.
+An attempt to modify or delete the post of a different user through url modification will raise a 403 error.
 <details>
 <summary>Edit Post</summary>
 <img src='https://github.com/Damianjacob/MS4_breadit/blob/main/breadit/docs/features/update-post.png' alt='Edit Post screenshot'>